heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Further, due to the inherent concurrency in a distributed system, nondeterminism is a problem that must be considered when designing distributed models, languages, and systems.
 Communication is perhaps the most obvious example of this; messages may be lost or arrive out-of-order.
 Finally, unlike in a local environment where failure returns control to the caller, failure may not be reported or the response may simply vanish.
-Because of this, distributed communication must be designed expecting partial failure, and be able to "fail gracefully."
+Because of this, distributed communication must be designed expecting partial failure, and be able to "fail gracefully".

 Several methods have been developed to deal with the problem of partial failure.
 One method, made popular with batch processing and MapReduce style frameworks, is to remember the series of computations needed to obtain a result and recompute the result in the case of failure.